Groundhog Day still matters, so put your grievances aside

 Special to The Weather Network

-Friday, February 1, 2019, 12:39 PM - It carries all the pomp and circumstance of a royal birth.
+Thursday, February 2, 2017, 8:21 AM - It carries all the pomp and circumstance of a royal birth.
 The town crier with his scroll.
 The welcome bellowed out in rhyme.
-But the outcome thousands of people are waiting in the Canadian cold to see isn’t Meghan Markle and Prince Harry.
+But the outcome thousands of people are waiting in the Canadian cold to see isn’t Princess Charlotte.
 It’s someone with far more power and influence.

 No one said it was easy to carry the weight of a city’s hopes and dreams for spring on furry, little shoulders.

-Groundhog Day is not some flu-induced hallucination.
+But Groundhog Day is not some flu-induced hallucination.
 Its origins go back to medieval Europe – be thankful it was this tradition that made it across the Atlantic and not the torture techniques.
-The first recorded mention of Groundhog Day in North America comes from a shopkeeper’s diary in 1841, over 175 years ago.
-That means Groundhog Day has seen Canadians through two world wars, one Great Depression and all 14 seasons of the Kardashians.
+The first recorded mention of Groundhog Day in North America comes from a shopkeeper’s diary in 1841, a mere 175 years ago.
+That means Groundhog Day has seen Canadians through two world wars, one Great Depression and all 11 seasons of the Kardashians.

 Despite this staying power, some people question whether a rodent can accurately predict the weather.
 Most cite items like “science” and “historical records” as evidence that groundhogs have no idea when spring is coming.
 In scientific terms, these people are called party-poopers.